marcpuigpinos/FortranUtility/README.md

 ## String module

 This module contains the string type as well as all the module procedures.
-The example below show a simple example of how to use this moudule and call its procedures.
+Below it is shown a simple example of how to use this moudule and call its procedures.

     use fu_mString